 Why Choose a Drawing Tablet with a Screen?

 If you’re upgrading from a traditional screenless tablet or buying your first serious art tool, you might wonder if the price jump is worth it.
 The core advantage is the intuitive workflow.
 Drawing directly on the display where your image appears eliminates the disconnect of looking at a monitor while your hand works elsewhere.
+For complete reviews library on this site.

 This direct interaction leads to: